Table of Contents

 • Suitable for machining and fabrication.

-Despite the fact that it has many of the properties of Delrin, it’s not as strong and it’s more flexible.
-This makes it less appropriate for several of the industrial applications that Delrin is used for.
+Despite the fact that it has many of the properties of delrin, it is not as strong and it is more flexible.
+This makes it less appropriate for several of the industrial applications that delrin is used for.

 Can Delrin Plastic Be Glued?

-Because Delrin and other acetal plastics have very low friction surfaces, they can be hard to penetrate and therefore glue.
+Due to the fact that delrin and other acetal plastics have very low friction surfaces, they can be hard to penetrate and therefore difficult to glue.
 Typically, solvent based glues do not dissolve the surface of Delrin plastics properly.
 These glues work by making the two surfaces of the material “sticky”.
-Hence, the material becomes one bonded piece when it’s allowed to dry.
-So, Delrin can’t be effectively glued.
+Hence, the material becomes one bonded piece when it is allowed to dry.
+So, delrin cannot be effectively glued.

 Can You 3D Print Delrin?